Sayulita Festivals & Mexican Holidays 2026 | Local Celebrations by Amari Boutique Hotel

 What are Sayulita’s most celebrated holidays?

-The liveliest times to visit include Día de los Muertos (Nov 1–2), Semana Santa (the week before Easter), Independence Day (Sept 16), and the Christmas-to-New Year season.
-These moments fill the town with parades, music, and heartfelt community gatherings.
+The most festive times to visit include Día de los Muertos (Nov.
+1–2), Semana Santa (the week before Easter), Independence Day (Sept.
+16), and the Christmas–New Year season.
+Each fills the town with parades, music, traditions, and vibrant community celebrations.

 Is it worth visiting Sayulita during a holiday?

 Absolutely.
-Festive weeks offer a true immersion into Mexican culture — colorful processions, traditional foods, and local joy at every corner.
-Because hotels fill quickly, it’s best to reserve early at Amari.
+Festival weeks offer an authentic immersion into Mexican culture, with colorful processions, traditional foods, live music, and celebrations throughout the village.
+Since accommodations fill quickly, it’s best to reserve your stay early.

 Can tourists join the fiestas?

 Yes!
-Visitors are warmly welcomed to join parades, make offerings at altars, and enjoy concerts or beach events.
+Visitors are warmly welcomed to enjoy parades, community celebrations, concerts, beach events, and many local traditions.
 Participation is encouraged and celebrated.

 What happens during Semana Santa?

-Holy Week is Sayulita’s most energetic celebration, blending spiritual rituals with beach festivities.
-Expect candlelit processions, live music, and sunset gatherings by the sea — an unforgettable time to stay.
+Holy Week is Sayulita’s liveliest celebration, blending religious traditions with beachside festivities.
+Expect candlelit processions, live music, and unforgettable evenings by the sea.

 Lanterns and music brighten Sayulita’s market beside Amari Seaside Resort — an evening of local craft and Riviera Nayarit flavor.